-We have relied and expect to continue to rely on the Contractual Arrangements to operate and conduct our operations and hold the ICP licenses and Radio and Television Program Production and Operation Permit (廣播電視節目製作經營許可證) in China.
+We have relied and expect to continue to rely on the Contractual Arrangements to operate and conduct our operations and hold the ICP licenses and Radio and Television Program Production and Operation Permit (《廣播電視節目製作經營許可證》) in China.
 See "Contractual Arrangements" in this document.
 The Contractual Arrangements may not be as effective in providing us with control over such businesses as a direct equity ownership structure.
-If we had ownership of the equity interests in our Consolidated Affiliated Entities, we would be able to exercise our rights as a direct or indirect holder of the equity interest in our Consolidated Affiliated Entities to effect changes in the board of directors of our Consolidated Affiliated Entities, which in turn could effect changes, subject to any applicable fiduciary obligations, at the management level.
-However, under our Contractual Arrangements, if our Consolidated Affiliated Entities, the VIE Shareholders or the Other VIE Shareholders fail to perform their respective obligations under the Contractual Arrangements, we cannot exercise the shareholders' rights to direct such corporate action as we would if we had direct ownership of the equity interests in our Consolidated Affiliated Entities.
-However, under the Contractual Arrangements, we would rely on legal remedies under PRC law for breach of contract in the event that our Consolidated Affiliated Entities, the VIE Shareholders and the Other VIE Shareholders did not perform their obligations under the Contractual Arrangements.
+If we had ownership of the equity interests in our Consolidated Affiliated Entities, we would be able to exercise our rights as a direct or indirect holder of the equity interest in our Consolidated Affiliated Entities to effect changes in the board of directors of our Consolidated Affiliated

+Entities, which in turn could effect changes, subject to any applicable fiduciary obligations, at the management level.
+However, under our Contractual Arrangements, if our Consolidated Affiliated Entities or the Registered Shareholders fail to perform their respective obligations under the Contractual Arrangements, we cannot exercise the shareholders' rights to direct such corporate action as we would if we had direct ownership of the equity interests in our Consolidated Affiliated Affiliated Entities.
+However, under the contractual arrangements, we would rely on legal remedies under PRC law for breach of contract in the event that our Consolidated Affiliated Entities and the Registered Shareholders did not perform their obligations under the Contractual Arrangements.
 These legal remedies may not be as effective as direct ownership in providing us with control over the Consolidated Affiliated Entities.